This Korean-style bean sprout salad is a crunchy, spicy, salty side dish that pairs perfectly with a plain bowl of rice.

-If you’ve ever been to a Korean restaurant, you probably know the excitement of sitting down and having 5+ different side dishes brought to your table.
+If you’ve ever been to a Korean restaurant, you probably know the excitement of sitting down and having 5+ different side dishes (banchan) brought to your table.
 I love Korean food, but I especially love eating out at Korean restaurants because I can always count on unlimited side dishes to help fill me up!
-(Everything is quite salty though, so don’t overdo it.)
-Some common dishes include kimchi, cucumber kimchi, wakame salad, nori, seasoned broccoli, braised potatoes, and my favorite — seasoned bean sprouts!
+Some common dishes include kimchi, cucumber kimchi, wakame salad, nori, seasoned broccoli, braised potatoes, and my favorite — bean sprout salad!
 Soybean sprouts are very commonly used — and I love them because they’re higher in protein and have a nice bite to them — but I can’t get them where I am, so I settled for mung bean sprouts.
 I can eat so many bowls of bean sprout salad — the crunchy texture and salty, nutty flavor is so addicting!
 Luckily it’s also really easy to make at home, and because I love all things spicy, I just couldn’t resist adding in some heat.

-- green onions ⟶ optional; if you don’t want an intense onion flavor, only use the green part
+- Green Onions ⟶ If you don’t want an intense onion flavor, only use the green part.

 I love serving these spicy bean sprouts with a bowl of plain rice, a main protein, and some other veggie sides.
 They are also delicious in bibimbap!
 I think they would also be good in a noodle salad.
 Just keep in mind that they are salty and spicy on their own, so they should be paired with a plain or mild flavored dish.

 - Kinpira Gobo (braised carrots & burdock root)